 In either case, you will be able to find all the AI sourcing filters on the left-hand side of your screen when you launch a sourcing task.

-If you are sourcing for a role that has been searched in your previous projects, or if you would like to use the search criteria that have been applied in other search tasks, click on the Saved Searches button on the upper right of the filters and select the search from the drop-down menu.
+If you would like to use the search criteria that have been applied in other search tasks, click on the Saved Searches button, or Search history from the upper of the filters and select the search from the drop-down menu.

 The filters will be filled with the information from the selected search.
 You can then edit the filters based on your needs.